 - thickening liquids as recommended by your speech therapist or physician

-- practice swallowing exercises with kids
+- practicing swallowing exercises with them

 - changing the type of food so it’s easier to swallow

 - avoiding giving a bottle to a baby who is lying down

 In severe and high-risk cases, your child may need a feeding tube to ensure they get enough nutrition until their condition improves.
 Talk to your doctor if you think your child has problems with aspiration.
 It’s important to check that aspiration hasn’t developed into a complication.

 Your doctor will ask if you’ve experienced any symptoms of aspiration, especially after eating.
 If there are no symptoms, they may do a modified barium swallow test, which looks at your esophagus.

 Your doctor will ask you to swallow a liquid that shows up on the X-ray to help them determine whether you have any underlying swallowing disorders.

 Your doctor may also ask about other potential symptoms such as fever or chest pain to look for signs of pneumonia or pulmonary edema.
 They’ll also check for any problems with swallowing or underlying conditions such as GERD.

 If they suspect aspiration has developed into another complication, they’ll order tests to see if there’s food or fluid in the lungs.
 These include: